Permanent jewellery: Modern trends

-Newer examples of items that are only sometimes permanent include toe rings, medical bracelets, and dog tags.
+Newer examples of permanent or semi-permanent jewellery include toe rings, medical bracelets, and dog tags.
 Some toe rings are shaped like a miniature open bangle, allowing the wearer to pinch it down to size for long-term wear.

 Tooth gems are a semi-permanent jewellery that last months or years.
-Usually made of gemstones, precious metals, and/or titanium, they are adhered to a tooth with the use of special chemicals.
+Tooth gems are usually made of gemstones, precious metals, or titanium.
+Tooth gems are affixed to the tooth using chemicals.

-Tongue piercings have a permanent aspect to them as the tongue heals exceptionally fast.
-If no piercing is in place, the hole can close up within days, or even minutes as it begins to heal.